OKALLEY/azure-network-protocols/README.md

 <img src="https://imgur.com/5219Vay.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 <p>
 <li> Set the password.
-Normally the user would be required to change it, <br> but for this demonstration the password is set to never expire</li>
+Normally the user would be required to change it, <br> but for this demonstration, the password is set to never expire</li>
 <img src="https://imgur.com/mDhVUC4.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 <li>Click on "Finish" once you have this completed</li>
 <img src="https://imgur.com/0eGHYrO.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

-<li>To make this name a administrator it needs to be assigned to the domain admins group. <br>
+<li>To make this name an administrator it needs to be assigned to the domain admins group. <br>
-  Right click on it and go to "Properties" </li>
+  Right-click on it and go to "Properties" </li>
 <img src="https://imgur.com/3yrYOqc.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 <li>Click on "Member Of" and then "Add..."</li>